KristopherKubicki/poasta/README.md

 a recent [algorithm for pairwise alignment](https://github.com/smarco/WFA2-lib), it can exploit exact matches between the query and the graph, greatly speeding up the alignment process.

+## ELI5

+Think of POASTA as a very fast helper that lines up DNA sequences so we can easily see where they match and where they differ.
+It spots obvious matches first, which makes the whole process much quicker, especially when many sequences are involved.

 ## Installation

 ### Pre-built binaries